 - The Altamaha River supports the largest concentration of rare species of any river in Georgia.

-- The Nature Conservancy has worked on the Altamaha since the late 1960s and has helped protect almost 100,000 acres in the watershed.
+- The Nature Conservancy has worked on the Altamaha since the late 1960s and has helped protect more than 100,000 acres in the watershed.

 - This mighty waterway is vital to the health of the Georgia coast; the Altamaha carries nutrients to the plants and animals that live in the estuary where the river meets the ocean.
 The protected forests that surround the river cleans harmful chemicals from the water and ensures that just the right amount of water at the right time is flowing into the ocean.

 You can learn much about the Altamaha River by talking to the folks dedicated to saving it: its importance to the state economy, its inseparable connection to the Georgia coast, the wondrous amount of life it supports.
 But what will really stick with you—what you’ll remember long after the facts and stats have been forgotten—is how incredibly passionate these people are.

 For the conservation staff at The Nature Conservancy and our many partners like the Georgia Department of Natural Resources, the Altamaha isn’t just a step on a conservation career path—it’s a career in and of itself.
 That’s because the Altamaha is special, even in a state blessed with an abundance of incredible rivers and streams.

 The Altamaha belongs to Georgia and Georgia alone.
 The basin includes the Ocmulgee and Oconee rivers and extends through 53 counties—draining nearly a quarter of the state.
 The Altamaha River begins where the Ocmulgee and Oconee meet, and then flows for 137 miles before emptying into the Atlantic near Darien.
 Its steady output of clean water sustains one of the most robust and healthy estuaries on the East coast.